Nonfarm Payroll: What It Is and Its Effect On the Markets

 Nonfarm payrolls are a key economic indicator that measures the number of Americans employed in the United States, excluding farm workers and some other U.S. workers, including certain government employees, private household employees, and non-profit organization workers.

-Also known as “the jobs report,” the nonfarm payrolls report looks at the jobs gained and lost during the previous month.
-This monthly data release provides investors with an understanding of the health of the labor market and the economy as a whole.
+Also known as simply “the jobs report,” the nonfarm payrolls report looks at the jobs gained and lost during the previous month.
+This monthly data release provides investors with a snapshot of the health of the labor market, and the economy as a whole.

 The nonfarm payroll report is one of two surveys conducted by the BLS that tracks U.S. employment in a data release known as the Employment Situation report.
 These two surveys are: